What You Need to Know about Your Credit Score and Identity TheftPublished on August 19, 2022 by CreditFresh

-If identity thieves find your personal information, they may take your credit score for a ride — which may make it harder to get a line of credit in an emergency.
+If identity thieves find your personal information, they may take your credit score for a ride — which may make it harder to qualify for loans, such as a line of credit, in an emergency.

 That’s obvious enough, but what might not be as clear is how identity theft may affect your credit history.

 If you catch it early enough, you may only need to temporarily freeze your credit and cancel any accounts that were fraudulently opened.
 But if an identity thief goes unnoticed, they may tarnish your credit history in a way that may make qualifying for a line of credit a challenge when you need help dealing with an unexpected financial emergency.